 FUTA Credit Reduction States

 Some states borrow money from the federal government to pay unemployment benefits to state citizens.
-If they don’t pay the federal government back, they become a credit reduction state.
-For employers, this means that they will pay a higher FUTA tax rate as the government reduces SUTA tax credits by 0.3% for each year that the state owes on its loan.
+If they don’t pay the federal government back, they become a credit-reduction state.
+For employers, this means that you will pay a higher FUTA tax rate as the government reduces SUTA tax credits by 0.3% for each year that the state owes on its loan.

 When FUTA Tax Payments Are Due

-FUTA tax payments due for the calendar year should be deposited before filing your annual Form 940.
-It requires quarterly payments, but employers have the option not to pay every quarter, depending on the amount of tax liability.
-If your FUTA tax is over $500 for the calendar year, you need to deposit at least one quarterly payment and then remit the remaining amount by the fourth quarter following the schedule below.
+The amount of your FUTA tax liability determines when it should be paid.
+Payments can be made annually or quarterly.
+If your FUTA tax is over $500 for the calendar year, you need to deposit at least one quarterly payment and then remit the remaining amount by the fourth quarter.

 How to Pay FUTA Taxes

 You need to pay FUTA taxes via the Electronic Federal Tax Payment System (EFTPS).
 This is a free system provided by the Department of Treasury for paying federal taxes.
-You can enroll online through the EFTPS website, or call 800-555-447 Monday through Friday, 9 a.m. to 6 p.m.
-Eastern time.
+You can enroll online through the EFTPS website or call 800-555-447 Monday through Friday, 9:00 a.m. to 6:00 p.m.
+Eastern time (ET).

 If you have a payroll service, your provider can make FUTA tax payments for you.
 However, the IRS recommends that you create an EFTPS account anyway so that you can check payments, switch companies, and have the option to deposit payments yourself.